WellsRC/DRC_Projection/README.md

 ## System of ordinary differential equations
 SODENH - Contains the system of ordinary differential equations

-Note: A small typo in the code slightly affected epidemic trajectory.
+Note: A small typo in the code affected epidemic trajectory.
 ## Demographics
 DemoDRC - Compresses the contact matrix, the population, and case fatality ratios for the specified age groups
 ## Calibration of transmission rate